-What is WooCommerce and Shopify?
+What are WooCommerce and Shopify?

-Shopify is an e-commerce platform that lets a person start, design and manages their own online store on different platforms of mobile, web, browser, desktop, and tablet.
+Shopify is an e-commerce platform that lets a person start, design, and manages their own online store on different platforms of mobile, web, browser, desktop, and tablet.
 It helps the store owner to concentrate on business by taking care of the technical details like hosting, security, caching, etc.

 Woo Commerce is a WordPress plugin developed by “Automattic.”
 It lets a user sell products and services through their WordPress site.
-It helps in selling products, inventory, shipping, secure payments and the other add-ons that are required to make WordPress site work for the user.
+It helps in selling products, inventory, shipping, secure payments, and the other add-ons that are required to make WordPress site work for the user.

 On the whole, it may seem that WooCommerce and Shopify both look good and the best option would be the option that suits the personal needs of the shop owner.

 It is a fully hosted secure website that offers many customizations like designs for your site, but it is restricted to Shopify and its add-ons collection.WooCommerce has the same options as Shopify but also comes with the extra advantage of developing your own integration and plug-in that can be submitted to Word press for retailing them as well.